 It looks like new ownership will bring back a familiar face to the Dallas Stars front office.

-Multiple sources confirm that former president Jim Lites will return in the same role when Vancouver businessman Tom Gaglardi takes over as the Stars owner.
+Multiple sources confirm that former Stars president Jim Lites will return as the team’s president when Vancouver businessman Tom Gaglardi takes over as the team’s new owner.

 Lites served as Stars president from 1993 to 2007, except for a short period in 2002 when he was president and CEO of the Phoenix Coyotes.

 Gaglardi could be announced as the team’s new owner as early as Friday.
 A court hearing is scheduled for Friday morning in Delaware, where a judge is expected to approve the sale of the team to Gaglardi and approve the club’s prepackaged bankruptcy plan.